What happens when I decide to take my benefits from the Scheme?

 By asking you a few simple questions it can help you understand how you can take your money in a way that suits you best.Retirement pathfinder >

-The Trustee has provided you with the following useful documents.
-Standard Life Assurance Limited are not responsible for the content of these documents.
+The Trustee has provided you with this useful document to help you.
+Standard Life Assurance Limited is not responsible for the content of this document.